AyushJain001/Dog-Cat-Recognition/README.md

 The role of the ConvNet is to reduce the images into a form which is easier to process, without losing features which are critical for getting a good prediction.
 This is important when we are to design an architecture which is not only good at learning features but also is scalable to massive datasets.

+The convolutional neural network is built on three primary layers, which are:

+Convolutional Layer
+Pooling Layer
+Fully Connected Layer

+*Convolutional Layer:*

+The convolutional layer is the heart of CNN’s, it does most of the work in identifying the features in the given image.
+Then in the convolution layer, we consider square blocks of some random size of the input image and apply the dot product with the filter(random filter size).
+If the two matrices(the patch and the filter) have high values in the same positions, the convolution layer output will be high(which gives the bright side of the image).

+*Pooling Layer:*

+In Pooling Layer we need one more operation which downsamples the image.
+Hence to make the learning process easy for the network, the pixel values in the arrays are reduced by using the "pooling" operation.

+*Fully Connected Layer:*

+The fully connected layer (FC) operates on a flattened input where each input is connected to all the neurons.
+These are usually used at the end of the network to connect the hidden layers to the output layer, which help in optimizing the class scores.

 ## 🧮 Workflow
 - Fork the repository